Germany launches new voluntary military service program | DW | 06.04.2021

 Others have highlighted the problem of offering people as young as 17 the chance to be given a rifle.

-The German name of the program also includes a term with far-right connotations ("Heimatschutz" or "homeland security") something that sits uncomfortably with many considering the already existing problem of neo-Nazis in the Bundeswehr.
+The German name of the program also includes a term with far-right connotations ("Heimatschutz" or "homeland security"), which sits uncomfortably with many considering the ongoing problem of neo-Nazis in the Bundeswehr.

 The defense minister defended the use of the controversial term, saying that the mistake had been to let the far-right appropriate it.